REBELinBLUE/deployer/.github/CONTRIBUTING.md

 ## Development environment

 The project includes a [Vagrantfile](/Vagrantfile) for running deployer, it uses [laravel/homestead](https://github.com/laravel/homestead).
-The VM uses the domain `deploy.app` and the IP address `192.168.10.10` so you will need to add the following line your `/etc/hosts` file
+The VM uses the domain `deployer.app` and the IP address `192.168.10.10` so you will need to add the following line your `/etc/hosts` file

-    192.168.10.1 deploy.app
+    192.168.10.1 deployer.app

 You will need to install the required box and start vagrant